kfirbreger/Kfir-Breger-Blog/src/wxpython.md

 window with a scroll bar. that should be that hard, but for some reason I cant get it to work.
 My ScrolledWindow just refuses to show up.
 So i had settled for scaling down the images to fit the display panel.
-Seeing as the GUI is not the main issue for the unversity it will have to do for now
+Seeing as the GUI is not the main issue for the university it will have to do for now.